ZoeShirah/Hackbright_Star_Project/README.md

 python server.py
 ```

-You can now navigate to 'localhost:5000/' to access Recruiter.
+You can now navigate to 'localhost:5000/' to use Bowl Full of Stars.
+Or check out the heroku app! http://evening-shelf-57060.herokuapp.com/